Catalogue of wide binary, trinary and quaternary candidates from the Gaia data release 2 (region $\left\vert b\right\vert >25\,\deg$): Statistical analysis of 2D patterns

+where one can replace $\hat{\xi}\rightarrow d_{ij}=2\rho_{2}\hat{\xi}$. \ Examples of the function $\beta$ will be given below.
+The shape of the background distribution $q$ depends on $\hat{\xi}$ only.
+In the background, we can see an increase or peak at low $\hat{\xi}$, which is a signal of the presence of binaries.
+An additional selection of pairs with small $\alpha _{ij}$ or a small radial separation $Z_{ij}$ increases the dimension of the peak on the background, but the shape of the background curve does not change.
+For instance, Fig.\ref{ff5}\textit{b,c} corresponds to $\alpha_{ij} \leq15\,\mathrm{\deg.}$ The reason is simple: in the sky without binaries (only background can be observed) there is no correlation between angular separation $d_{ij}$ and the parameters $\alpha_{ij}$ or $Z_{ij}.$

 From the data we have known the numbers of pairs in four windows defined above: $N_{2}^{A},N_{2}^{B},N_{2}^{C}$ and $N_{2}^{D}$.
+The number $N_{2}^{A}$ is called the number of binary candidates.
 According to an assumption above, we have also numbers of background pairs obtained for $\hat{\xi}\geq2/3$ in domains

 If we denote